kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // +k8s:optional
     // +k8s:listType=map
     // +k8s:listMapKey=name
+    // +k8s:maxItems=100
     Requesters []Requester `json:"requesters,omitempty" patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,3,rep,name=requesters"`

     // targetResponders reference responders that should eventually respond to this eviction
-    // request to help with the graceful eviction of a target.
-These responders are selected
+    // to help with the graceful eviction of a target.
+These responders are selected sequentially,
-    // sequentially, in the order in which they appear in the list by setting the Active state to
+    // according to their specified priority by setting the Active state to the TargetResponder
-    // the TargetResponder .state field.
+    // .state field.
 The maximum number of active responders allowed is 1.
-    // Eventually each responder can end up in an Interrupted, Canceled or, Complete state.
+    // Eventually each responder can end up in an Interrupted, Canceled or, Completed state.
     // Responders should observe these states in order to navigate their lifecycle.
     //
     // If the target is a pod, the field is populated from Pod's .spec.evictionResponders.
 Default
     // responders may be added to the list according to the target.
     //
     // Default responders:
-    // - imperative-eviction.k8s.io/evictor responder is appended to the end of the list if the
+    // - imperative-eviction.k8s.io/evictor responder with a priority of 100 is added to the list if the
     //   target is a pod.
-It will call the /evict API endpoint.
-This call may not succeed due to
+It will call the imperative Eviction API (pods/<name>/eviction subresource).
-    //   PodDisruptionBudgets, which may block the pod termination.
-It will update the responder
+    //   This call may not succeed due to PodDisruptionBudgets, which may block the pod termination.
-    //   message and try again with a backoff.
+    //   It will update the responder message and try again with a backoff.
     //
-    // The maximum length of the responders list is 17.
+    // The maximum length of the responders list is 11.
     // The length and keys of the list cannot change once set.
     // This field is managed by evictionrequest-controller.
     // +optional